-The wage incomes of self-employed individuals, which are also not recorded in these statistics, were obtained from the national income tax statistics.
-To determine their regional income we use only positive incomes of the recently available national income tax statistics of the year 2001 collected by the German Federal Statistical Office.
-Due to long assessment procedures and the publication of tax data every three years, more up-to-date statistics from this data source are presently not available.
+The wage incomes of over 4.1 million self-employed individuals, which are not recorded in these statistics, were obtained from the national income tax statistics.
+To determine their regional income we use only positive incomes of the national income tax statistics of the year 2001 collected by the German Federal Statistical Office (Statistisches Bundesamt)8.
 The share of self-employed people as a percentage of all working people that are liable to tax was around 11 per cent in 2001 and their incomes made up 16.5 per cent of all the positive incomes of dependent employees and the self-employed.